THIS WEEK'S MORTGAGE RATE SUMMARY

 RATES CURRENTLY TRENDING: NEUTRAL

-Mortgage rates are trending sideways so far today.
-Last week the MBS market improved by +27bps.
-This was enough to move rates lower last week.
-We saw a good deal of rate volatility throughout the week.
+Mortgage rates are trending sideways this morning.
+Last week the MBS market worsened by -132 bps.
+This was enough to move rates higher last week.
+We saw high rate volatility throughout the week, especially Friday.

 THIS WEEK'S RATE FORECAST: NEUTRAL

-Three Things: These are the three areas that have the biggest ability to impact mortgage rates this week.
-1) Trade War, 2) Geopolitical and 3) The Fed
+Three Things: These are the three areas that have the greatest ability to impact your mortgage rates this week.
+1) Central Bank, 2) Trade War and 3) Geopolitical.

 THIS WEEK'S POTENTIAL VOLATILITY: HIGH